 Free flower headband crochet pattern

-The headband is essentially made by creating a long chain that includes the leaves, with the flowers stitched on afterwards.
+The headband is essentially made by creating a long chain of leaves, with the flowers stitched on afterwards.
 Tie the headband at the back and let the leafy tendrils hang loose!

 You will need